Introduction-to-Computer-Engineering/final-project-assignment-8-week-13-leeanswoo/README.md

   c) Emitting PWM video can be found [Here](https://imgur.com/a/ywecla7)

-  d) Duty cycle changing in incraments of 5% can be found [Here](https://imgur.com/a/xhgJ3oz)
+  d) Duty cycle changing in increments of 5% can be found [Here](https://imgur.com/a/xhgJ3oz)